21st April 2020

 Hyde Park is popular not only with the city’s student community, but with young professionals renting and first time buyers alike.
 Hyde Park is adjacent to Leeds University, hence popular with students, but it is on the fringe of the city centre and close to the hospitals, making it an ideal spot for those wanting a short commute to work.
-A short taxi ride away are the amenities of both Headingley and Kirkstall, where there you’ll find entertainment (Vue Cinema and Hollywood Bowl in Kirkstall) as well as numerous eating and drinking establishments.

 There are various community groups (including those who live north of the A660 Otley Road on the eastern fringe of what was known as Headingley Hill) who are part of an eclectic mix of families, professional couples, mature students and single person households, who live within Hyde Park for the ‘buzz’ that such a diverse community offers.

 Hyde Park is home to the Leeds Grand Mosque, the largest in Leeds.
 There’s also a Hindu Temple and two Anglican churches as well as Our Lady of Lourdes Church on Cardigan Road.
 With such an integrated community there is naturally an array of smaller shops selling a huge variety of foods from South Asian cuisine to Italian and the Orient, as well as green grocers, DIY stores, pharmacies, bakers as well as the usual mini-markets and take-aways.

 For pubs and eateries head to Hyde Park corner.
 Here you’ll find the Hyde Park pub in addition to LS6 Cafe, Oranaise Cafe and Coffee on the Crescent.
 La Cafetiere offers an array of Mediterranean dishes and Symposium is a popular eatery serving Greek dishes.